 On August 4, 2015, our Board and compensation committee approved and adopted the Eagle Pharmaceuticals, Inc. Officer Severance Benefit Plan, which we refer to as the Severance Plan.
 Pursuant to the terms of the Severance Plan, certain Eligible Officers (as defined in the Severance Plan) that are subject to a termination of employment without Cause (as defined in the Severance Plan) will be entitled to an amount equal to such officer's then-current monthly Base Salary (as defined in the Severance Plan) payable for a period of six months.
 In addition: (i) all Eligible Officers will be entitled to a pro-rata portion of such officer's annual bonus for the performance period in which the termination of employment occurs, payable in equal installments in accordance with our regular payroll procedures, (ii) certain Eligible Officers will be entitled to outplacement counseling and training services in an amount not to exceed \$15,000 and (iii) certain Eligible Officers will be entitled to payment of the employer portion of COBRA continuation coverage for a period of six months.
-Drs.
-Krill and Hepner and Mr. Meyers are participants in the Severance Plan and are each entitled to cash severance payments for a period of six months, a pro-rata portion of their annual bonus for the performance period in which the termination occurs, as well as the outplacement services and COBRA continuation coverage payments described above.
-As disclosed in our January 30, 2018 Current Report on Form 8-K filed with the SEC, pursuant to the Riggs Separation Agreement, Mr. Riggs accepted certain other payments and severance benefits, including the extension of the period during which Mr. Riggs may exercise his options which were vested and exerciseable as of his separation date, in full satisfaction and in lieu of any payments and benefits to which he may previously have been entitled under the Severance Plan.
+Dr. Hepner and Mr. Meyers are participants in the Severance Plan and are each entitled to cash severance payments for a period of six months, a pro-rata portion of their annual bonus for the performance period in which the termination occurs, as well as the outplacement services and COBRA continuation coverage payments described above.
+At the effective time of termination of Dr. Krill's employment, which occurred on February 26, 2018, Dr. Krill was also a participant in the Severance Plan and entitled to cash severance payments for a period of six months, a pro-rata portion of his annual bonus, as well as the outplacement services and COBRA continuation coverage payments described above.
 The participation of Drs.
-Krill and Hepner and Mr. Meyers in the Severance Plan is in lieu of any severance payments and benefits previ
+Krill and Hepner and Mr. Meyers in the Severance Plan is and was, as applicable, in lieu of any severance payments and benefits previously provided pursuant to the terms of their respective offer letter agreements.
+As a condition to rece

 Further, each of our named executive officers (other than Dr. Hepner and Mr. Meyers) holds stock options under the 2007 Plan, which generally provides for acceleration of vesting and lapse of our repurchase right with respect to the shares of our common stock acquired by early exercising such options upon certain change in control transactions and provides for acceleration of vesting upon such named executive officer's termination of employment within 24 months following certain change in control transactions for reasons other than for cause or by resignation by the officer without good reason (i.e., a "double-trigger" acceleration benefit).
 Each of our named executive officers holds option awards under, and subject to the terms of, the 2014 Plan.
-Upon certain change in control transactions described in the 2014 Plan, the 2014

-Plan provides that our Board may take a number of actions, in its discretion, with respect to outstanding stock options, including providing for the continuation, assumption or substitution of such awards, accelerating the awards, cancelling the awards in exchange for cash or no cash consideration.
+Upon certain change in control transactions described in the 2014 Plan, the 2014 Plan provides that our Board may take a number of actions, in its discretion, with respect to outstanding stock options, including providing for the continuation, assumption or substitution of such awards, accelerating the awards, cancelling the awards in exchange for cash or no cash consideration.
 Upon the named executive officer's termination of employment from service, option awards under both the 2007 Plan and the 2014 Plan will generally be cancelled immediately or within a period of three to 18 months following such termination, depending on the nature of such termination (whether it is for cause, without cause, by reason of death or disability).